PhaserEditor2D/PhaserEditor/docs/v2/first-steps.rst

 The **keys** are defined in the `asset pack files <asset-pack-editor.html>`_.

-There are three type of licenses:
+There are three types of licenses:

 * One year license.
 * Two years license.
-* Life-time license.
+* Lifetime license.

 As the name suggests, the difference is only about the expiration date.
 Important: a license is valid for all versions of Phaser Editor, they are just limited by the purchase/expiration dates.